License Defense For Physical Therapists

 If you have more questions about the process of defending your physical therapist license, please call (503) 232-9280 or e-mail email@example.com.

-Please note: Located in Portland, Oregon, our law firm provides legal services for physical therapists in Oregon, Washington, and Texas.
+Please note: Our law firm provides legal services for physical therapists in Oregon, Washington, and Texas.

 Note: Kevin Keaney provides legal help for nurses in Texas who need to defend their professional licenses, as well as physical therapists and other healthcare professionals.